 Man: “Ohhhh, that’s awesome!”

-To which he didn’t really say anything except ask if there was anything great behind us worth seeing.
+To which he didn’t really say anything before switching the topic, asking if there was anything great behind us worth seeing.

 All of us: “Oh yeah!
 There are two really great vistas — Beautiful view, though I don’t know how well you’ll be able to see now.”